Alireza-Motazedian/Dockerized_LSTM/README.md

 EXPOSE 8888

 # Start Jupyter Notebook with no token for development
-ENTRYPOINT ["sh", "-c", "exec jupyter notebook --ip=0.0.0.0 --port=8888 --no-browser --allow-root --NotebookApp.token=''"]
+ENTRYPOINT ["sh", "-c", "exec jupyter notebook --ip=0.0.0.0 --port=8888 --no-browser --allow-root --NotebookApp.token=''" ]
 ```

-### 4.4.
+## 4.4.
 Step 4: Write the .dockerignore file

-Create a .dockerignore file in your project root to prevent unnecessary files from being included in your Docker image.
+Create a .dockerignore file in your project root to exclude unnecessary files from your Docker image.

-### 4.5.
+## 4.5.
 Step 5: Write the Docker Compose File

-In docker-compose.yml, add:
+In docker-compose.yml, include:

 ```
 services: